cjhillbrand/websocket-sandbox/README.md

     2. Click on your WebSocket.
     3. Select any route.
     4. Under the box labeled **Route Request** there will be an ARN, but it will only be **SPECIFIC TO THAT ROUTE**.
     5. To make the ARN general enough copy and paste up until, but not including the route name.
+An example of this ARN would look like this: `arn:aws:execute-api:{region}:{account ID}:{API ID}/*`

     </details>
 8. For the name put, **Custom-Inline-Policy** (since these are inline policies and only in the scope of each respective role there will not be any *naming* overlap)